Male Fern

 Interactions

 None well documented.
-Traditional use of male fern extract combined with castor oil increases absorption of the extract, resulting in enhanced toxicity.
+Traditional use of male fern extract with castor oil increases absorption of the extract, resulting in increased toxicity.

 Adverse Reactions

-Adverse reactions associated with traditional doses have included headache, dyspnea, nausea, diarrhea, vertigo, tremors, convulsions, and cardiac and respiratory failure.
+Adverse reactions associated with traditional doses have included headache, dyspnea, nausea, diarrhea, vertigo, tremor, convulsions, and cardiac and respiratory failure.
 Impaired vision and jaundice have also been reported.

 Toxicology